 The Super Bowl LX matchup is set: the New England Patriots vs. the Seattle Seahawks.
 For Hoosiers, picking a side is complicated.

 Asking a Colts fan to root for the Patriots usually feels wrong.
 The Brady-Manning rivalry defined a generation of AFC football, and those wounds don't heal easily.
-But this year’s Super Bowl has a clear Indiana storyline, it’s just a lot more "Cream and Crimson" than usual.
+But this year’s Super Bowl has a clear Indiana storyline, it’s just a lot more "Cream and Crimson" and "Blue and Gold" than usual.

 If you can’t bring yourself to cheer for New England, at least cheer for the local ties when they hit the field.
 Here is your guide to the Hoosier connections in Super Bowl LX.